A Blackstone Hedge Fund in a Mutual Fund Form

 Blackstone’s portfolio construction process follows 40 Act rules at the overall portfolio level, allowing the subadvisors to act in a more unconstrained manner taking full advantage of their opportunity sets.
 With that, the fund may have high levels of credit risk and subadvisor churn.
 But Nevertheless, the strategy is highly risk-controlled and will likely act as a diversifier to a broad portfolio.
 The cost of this diversification is high, as the fund is very expensive, with a net expense ratio of 2.86% for the Institutional share class, creating a tall hurdle to overcome.
 But even with these fees, though, Blackstone has outperformed its peer category by nearly 2% annualized since inception.

-Erol Alitovski does not own shares in any of the securities mentioned above.
+Erol Alitovski does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.

 We’d like to share more about how we work and what drives our day-to-day business.

 We sell different types of products and services to both investment professionals and individual investors.
 These products and services are usually sold through license agreements or subscriptions.
 Our investment management business generates asset-based fees, which are calculated as a percentage of assets under management.
 We also sell both admissions and sponsorship packages for our investment conferences and advertising on our websites and newsletters.